How to Get Training & Certification for Emergency Medical Technician (EMT) Careers

 Another expense to consider is health insurance.
 Most EMT schools will require that you have coverage before enrolling.

-The median annual EMT salary is $32,670, but there is room for growth.
+According to the U.S. Bureau of Labor Statistics, the median annual EMT salary is $34,320, but there is room for growth.

 A number of variables impact an EMT salary, such as geographic location and type of employer.
 Private ambulance companies tend to pay lower than government agencies.

 The job outlook for EMTs and paramedics is a positive one.
-Employment is expected to grow 24 percent through 2024, which is much faster than average.
+Employment is expected to grow 7% through 2028, which is slightly faster than average.
 Unexpected medical emergencies, ranging from car accidents to natural disasters, will always require EMTs and paramedics, there are other factors contributing to job growth.

 As the population gets older, age-related emergencies will increase leading to a greater need for emergency medical personnel.